 The game has fucking illusory walls.
 That's right, the game's display outright lies to you.
 The only way to be sure you haven't missed anything is to attack every wall.
 Doesn't that sound like so much fun?

 You can't fucking pause the game.
 That's how much this game hates you and doesn't respect that you as the player are supposed to be the center of everything here.
-My older brother played Dark Souls while he had a 1 year old son, and so whenever his son started crying, the game forced him to choose between losing the boss fight or leaving his baby son crying.
+Do you need to walk away to tend to something in real life?
+Oh well, I guess you're dead.
+Did someone else walk in the rooom to say something to you or turn on the lights to do something?
+Good luck fighting the boss while that's going on.
+I know someone who played Dark Souls while he had a 1 year old son, and so whenever his son started crying, the game forced him to choose between losing the boss fight or leaving his baby son crying.
 Is that really something game designers should do to players?
-Also, does From Software realize they're contributing to people who argue that video games divide families because kids can't stop playing whenever?!?

 Despite the Dark Souls fanbase being always on about how skill-based the game is and how you never take damage without making a mistake, there are multiple parts in the game where damage or even death is unavoidable even if you know what's coming.
 The Stray Demon and Gravelord Nito both require you to take fall damage to enter the arena, and Seath the Scaleless is a boss that is literally invincible the first time you fight him.
 When he inevitably kills you you wake up in a jail cell (from which you can easily escape) and you fight him again later in a situation where he's not invincible.
 Nevermind the fact that you do lose your souls when you die in Seath's first arena, it's all fair because... because...

 Some bosses have long periods of invulnerability during their move pattern, while they're still able to attack you, of course.
+Isn't it so fair to prevent the player from making any progress no matter how they play for more than a minute at a time?
 I'm thinking of the Moonlight Butterfly, which you fight from a bridge while it shoots ranged attacks at you and only occasionally comes close enough for you to hit it, and the Centipede Demon, which you fight from a small piece of land in a room where the floor is lava, and it shoots ranged attacks at you for quite a while before it finally decides to come over where you can reach it.

 I don't know if this is specific to the Xbox version of the game, but I at least occasionally experienced camera difficulties.
 In particular during the fight with Chaos Witch Quelaag, and just after entering the arena for Ornstein & Smough, my camera would often get stuck in the wall.
 Also when fighting multiple enemies at once, I found it hard to keep them all on screen, since you basically have to be locked on to fight in this game.
 And god help you if you press the lock on button when you aren't sufficiently in view of the enemy - your camera gets thrown in a random direction.